-- A. Borrower has requested that Lenders make available to Borrower one or more term loans in an aggregate principal amount of up to \$750,000,000, in each case subject to the satisfaction or waiver of the relevant conditions to the making of each such Loan, consisting of (i) \$450,000,000 in aggregate principal amount of term loans to be funded on the Closing Date as the Tranche I Advance and (ii) up to \$300,000,000 in aggregate principal amount of term loans to be made as the Tranche II Advance(s), which such Tranche II Advance(s) shall be made on terms and conditions otherwise identical to the Tranche I Advance; and - B. Lenders are willing to make such term loan or term loans on the terms and conditions set forth in this Agreement.
+- A. Borrower has requested (after giving effect to the First Amendment and the Second Amendment) that Lenders make available to Borrower one or more term loans in an aggregate principal amount of up to \$550,000,000,000, in each case subject to the satisfaction or waiver of the relevant conditions to the making of each such Loan, consisting of (i) \$450,000,000 in aggregate principal amount of term loans to be funded on the Closing Date as the Tranche I Advance and (ii) up to \$100,000,000 in aggregate principal amount of term loans to be made as the Tranche II Advance(s), which such Tranche II Advance(s) shall be made on terms and conditions otherwise identical to the Tranche I Advance; and - B. Lenders are willing to make such term loan or term loans on the terms and conditions set forth in this Agreement.